nidhaloff/igel/docs/README.rst

                 max_depth: 30       # set the max_depth of the tree

         # target you want to predict
-        # Here, as an example, I'm using the famous indians-diabetes dataset, where I want to predict whether someone have diabetes or not.
+        # Here, as an example, I'm using the famous indians-diabetes dataset, where I want to predict whether or not someone has diabetes.
         # Depending on your data, you need to provide the target(s) you want to predict here
         target:
             - sick

-In the example above, I'm using random forest to classify whether someone has diabetes or not depending on significant features in the dataset I used the famous `indian-diabetes dataset <https://www.kaggle.com/uciml/pima-indians-diabetes-database>` in this example
+In the example above, I'm using random forest to classify whether or not someone has diabetes depending on significant features in the dataset I used the famous `indian-diabetes dataset <https://www.kaggle.com/uciml/pima-indians-diabetes-database>` in this example.

 Notice that I passed ``n_estimators`` and ``max_depth`` as additional arguments to the model.
-If you don't provide arguments then the default will be used.
+If you don't provide arguments the default will be used.
 You don't have to memorize the arguments for each model.
-You can always run ``igel models`` in your terminal, which will start an interactive mode.
-You will then be prompted to enter the model you want to use and type of the problem you want to solve. *Igel* will then show you information about the model and a link that you can follow to see a list of available arguments and how to use these.
+You can always run ``igel models`` in your terminal, which starts an interactive mode.
+You will then be prompted to enter which model you want to use and type of the problem you want to solve. *Igel* will then show you information about the model and a link that you can follow to see a list of available arguments and how to use them.

 Training
 #########